 This is an important area to consider, as complicated and long-winded setups can cost you valuable time, money, and staff resources.
 Data migration is usually a key point to consider since your business probably has existing data that needs to be transferred to the new platform.
 Make sure that any additional costs relating to the implementation process are laid out clearly in advance.
 You should also be clear on the training strategy offered, including how the HR team will be trained and what ongoing support they will be offered.

-It is imperative that the ATS software you choose is in tune with your current business needs, including its size, your budget, the type of features you will find most valuable, etc. You should also take the time to look to the future and make a calculated assessment of what your needs could be at that time.
+It is imperative that the recruitment software you choose is in tune with your current business needs, including its size, your budget, the type of features you will find most valuable, etc. You should also take the time to look to the future and make a calculated assessment of what your needs could be at that time.
 If you choose an ATS with the scale and functionality to grow with your business, it will save you a lot of time, inconvenience, and money switching platforms later.

 There are many reasons to invest in a robust ATS for your business, but the following three factors are the most significant.